-A splint is any material used to prevent fractured bones from moving unnecessarily.
 A splint may be commercially prepared, improvised, or may be anatomical (using the body for support).

 Commercial splints may be made of wood, flexible metal covered in foam, or corrugated plastic.
 They will come in different sizes and may have instructions on how to reshape them for specific injuries.